 South Africa has since the 1990s, experienced a general shift towards more aggressive measures in environmental conservation, and adopted practices that emphasize low-impact activities that leave attractions in a pristine state.
 Ecotourism has slowly grown from an abstract concept to a more niche-driven market that attracts both repeat visitors and new ones.

 The Ecuadorian Andes have offered a nice complement to the more popular Galapagos Islands, and for those who dare to add some more vacation days, they will not be disappointed with the Andes.
 Filled with environmentally conscious, culturally respectful, and adventuresome activities, visitors will quickly realize the applicability of the Andean community-based ecotourism efforts may perhaps work within their own regions.

-Check out our new Andes Family Adventure
+Check out the new Andes Family Adventure

 Chilean Patagonia, thanks to government initiatives, has well understood the potential and long-term benefits of ecotourism on its economy.
 Birding tours especially have added a new dimension to the already popular destination of Patagonia.

 Check out our new Youth Birding Patagonia Program